RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Quickstart/README.md

 ## Open Source Framework

-Before using RAK4600 on Arduino IDE you need to flash a new bootloader using RAKDAP1 Tool and pyOCD.
+Before using RAK4600 on Arduino IDE, you need to flash a new bootloader using the RAKDAP1 Tool and pyOCD.

 1. Install pyOCD.
 <!--